sgorgun/matrix-operations-task-python/README.md

 ### Exercise 1: Transpose a given matrix

-Your task is to implement the following function for matrix transposition:
+Your task is to implement the following function to transpose matrices:

 ```python
 def transpose(matrix: List[List[float]]) -> List[List[float]]: